OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/metamodelunstructured.rst

 runs for the first time.

-The first time a `MetaModelUnStructured` runs, it will train the surrogates using the training data that has been provided and then it will predict the output values.
+The first time a `MetaModelUnStructured` runs, it will train the surrogates using the training data that has been provided, and then it will predict the output values.
 This training step only occurs on the first run.

 .. embed-test::